 When I finally saw him ‘in the flesh’, so to speak, he came on full force, completely abandoning the ‘Mr. Nice Guy’ persona.
 My vulnerability was easier to read than a stop sign and he took full advantage of this discomfort, physically prodding me from my stiff position on the chair.
 Like some kind of creepy psychotherapist, he urged me to ‘chill’ by forcing me to spread my arms and legs out on the bed like ‘a starfish’ (cringe).
 He kept making up weird games to play, like quizzing me on Lord of The Rings trivia and basically persuading me to sit on his lap, his face a hair’s breath away from mine.

 “How far have you gone, what have you done, who was your last boyfriend?”

 On the way to his flat (so I could get the t shirt which he deliberately forgot yet used as an excuse to come over), he eased into fervently quizzing me on my former dates along with my past sexual experience and prowess.
 He delved into the explicit rapid fire like some prepubescent teenager.
 He’d mix things up a bit every other sentence with a throwaway comment on my ass and how he bets guys grind on me in the club.

 Most noticeably, there were three identical rows of chicken eggs (no carton in sight) in place of where you’d expect textbooks to be.
-I felt like I was living in a movie.
+I felt like I was living in a movie- of the horror variety.
 I had complained so much about how boring my life was prior to university that karma had handed me a new one.
 I was in the lair of a sexually frustrated psycho freak.
 I felt like doing the cross again.